Ellathet/horus/readme.md

-Put your google-key.json inside a repo, and start with:
+Put your google-key.json inside a repo, run
-`yarn read <path-to-pdf>`
+`yarn` and `yarn start:dev` to init.
+The will be started in http://localhost:3000